 Our practice firmly believes that a good physician/patient relationship is based upon understanding and communication.
 Questions about cancellation and no show fees should be directed to the Billing Department (850-650-9462).

-We are in network with Blue Cross Blue Shield, Cigna (including Healthspring), Humana, Medicare, Tricare, United Healthcare, and several other major PPO plans.
+We are in network with Blue Cross Blue Shield, Cigna (excluding Healthspring), Humana, Medicare, Tricare, United Healthcare (excluding AARP Medicare Complete), and several other major PPO plans.
 Please check with your insurance carrier to ensure specific benefits, such as routine footcare.

 You may have a co-pay that is due at the time of service.
 Our staff strives to be as accurate as possible when calculating your resposibility.
 However, with so many variations in plan requirements, additional may be due after insurance has proccessed the claim.
 If there is still a deductable to be met on your plan we will first file to the insurance to ensure we collect an accurate payment.
 Please be aware that most insurance claims take two to three weeks to fully process.